Ramírez homers as Guardians beat Angels for 6th straight win

 Cleveland right-hander Cal Quantrill, who is 12-0 in his career at Progressive Field, allowed three runs and eight hits in seven innings.

+“I know there have been some really special players this year, but José deserves to be in the (MVP) discussion,” Quantrill said.
+“At least in the discussion at the end of the year.”

 Gonzalez opened the scoring with a solo shot in the second for his second homer in two days.
-He has four homers and 11 RBIs over his last nine games.
+The rookie has four homers and 11 RBIs over his last nine games.

 Angels starter Patrick Sandoval pitched 5 1/3 innings of two-run ball.
 The left-hander has not allowed more than two earned runs in eight straight starts.